mertrasna/symcom-synonym-tool/README.md

 #### Running the program
 Open XAMPP control panel `xampp installtion directory/xampp-control.exe` and start `Apache` and `MySQL` services.

 Create a new database with name defined in the project files mentioned above.
-Example: `new_database_synonym_test`.
+Example: `synonym_db_test`.
 Can be done with `phpmyadmin` by going to `http://localhost/phpmyadmin/` site in the browser or any other database management tools.

 Import the given database to this newly created database.
 Once database import is complete, the project can be opened at `http://localhost/symcom-synonym-tool/` URL in the browser.